Ashburnham – St Peter

 Pulpit: 1665, with simple panelling.

-(image) Reredos: (North nave) 1676, painted with Moses and Aaron and the Ten Commandments.
+Reredos: (Removed to north nave) 1676, painted with Moses and Aaron and the Ten Commandments.
 It is more elaborate than most of its date, though insensitively repainted in part.
 It was over the chancel arch when seen by Mee (ibid).

 Screens: (In all three eastern arches) Plain ironwork, probably made locally at the time of the C17 rebuilding.